gerdb/timbremin/README.md

 ![tinnitus](pics/osc_sch.png "timbremin oscillator schematic")

 ### Layout
-The oscillators can be built up on a breadboard:
+The oscillators can be built up on a breadboard.
 With THD components:

 ![timbremin](pics/osc_THD.png "timbremin oscillator built on a breadboard")

 Or with SMD components:

 ![timbremin](pics/osc_SMD.png "timbremin oscillators built on a breadboard")